geoffrey-vl/mbed-air-quality-meter/README.md

 $ mbed compile -m NUCLEO_F091RC -t GCC_ARM --profile=release
 ```

 Your PC may take a few minutes to compile your code.
-At the end, you see the following result:
+At the end, you'll see the following result:

 ```bash
 [Warning] @,: Compiler version mismatch: Have 9.2.1; expected version >= 6.0.0 and < 7.0.0